auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Once the user or users have been selected, click the *Assign* button.

-## Add Access Token Support to the API
+## Part 4: Add Access Token Support to the API

-Access tokens must be requested by the application.
+Access tokens for APIs must be requested by the application as part of the authorization request.

-Only one access token may be requested at a time, multiple requests may be necessary to make requests to multiple APIs.
+1. In the VS Code Explorer panel find the API folder and right-click on *.env*.
+Choose the *Open to the Side* option.
+Notice that the *AUDIENCE*, *ISSUER* and *JWKS_URI* are not set.

 1. In the Auth0 tenant use the sidebar to navigate to *Applications &rarr; Applications* and choose the *ACME Financial Management* application.